 New York State Public Health Law Section 613 requires schools to post influenza educational material, in plain view, within their facilities.
 That information is also provided here for your convenience.

-New York State Education Law Section 409-H, and State Education Department Commissioner’s Regulation 155.24, requires all public and nonpublic elementary and secondary schools to provide written notification to all persons in parental relation, faculty, and staff regarding the potential use of pesticides periodically throughout the school year.
+New York State Education Law Section 409-H, and State Education Department Commissioner’s Regulation 155.24, effective July 1, 2001, requires all public and nonpublic elementary and secondary schools to provide written notification to all persons in parental relation, faculty, and staff regarding the potential use of pesticides periodically throughout the school year.

 Release of Information to the Military